FLAT RATE SHIPPING ON ALL ITEMS

 The “father of medicine”, Hippocrates, recommended the use of beeswax in case of purulent tonsillitis.
 In ancient Rome, many doctors of the time used to apply a cream known as “cold cream”, which contained olive oil, beeswax and rose water for the treatment of burns, wounds, cuts, bruises and fractures.

-Beeswax was one of the components of the first cosmetic cream, which was created by Galen, the great Greek physician, in 150 B.C., composed of beeswax and olive oil, with emulsion of water (or rose water).
+Beeswax was one of the components of the first cosmetic cream, which was created by Galen, the great Greek physician, in 150 B.C., composed of beeswax candles and olive oil, with emulsion of water (or rose water).
 Beeswax plays an important role also in Ayurvedic medicine, the ancient and traditional Indian medicine, with the name of Madhuchishtha.
 In Western countries, the search for natural products to be used together with drugs or, even, to replace them has lead to a “rediscovery” of Ayurvedic medicine.

 The Madhuchishtha (beeswax) is used for the care of wounds from abrasion or even from burns with topical application; it has been shown to be particularly effective in the treatment of heel cracking.
 Some reports highlight the use of Madhuchishtha in combination with other natural products or mixtures, like Madhu (Honey) or Guda (Jaggery) or Taila (Oil) Today beeswax is widely studied and used for human medicine.